mozilla/payments/docs/design/api/storage.rst

 For this examples let's say:

-- Buyers logs with Firefox Account Bearer Tokens
+- Buyers log into the service with Firefox Account Bearer Tokens
-- Seller apps logs with Hawk
+- Seller apps log into the service with Hawk
-- Payment App logs with Basic Auth
+- Payment App log into the service with Basic Auth

 As a user, I want to retrieve my information about my purchases